ncatlab/nlab-content/pages/5/8/1/1/1185/content.md

 Then a **finite cardinal** is the cardinality of a [[finite set]], while an **infinite cardinal** or **transfinite cardinal** is the cardinality of an [[infinite set]].
 (If you interpret both terms in the strictest sense, then there may be cardinals that are neither finite nor infinite, without some form of the [[axiom of choice]]).

 Taking this definition literally in material [[set theory]], each cardinal is then a [[proper class]] (so one could not make further sets using them as elements).
-For this reason, in axiomatic set theory one usually defines a cardinal number as a particular representative of this equivalence class.
+For this reason, in axiomatic set theory one usually defines a cardinal number as a particular representative of this [[equivalence class]].
 There are several ways to do this:

 * The __cardinality__ of a set $S$ is the smallest possible ordinal rank of any [[well-order]] on $S$.
 In other words, it is the smallest [[ordinal number]] (usually defined following von Neumann) which can be put in bijection with $S$.
 A __cardinal number__ is then any cardinality, i.e. any ordinal which is not in bijection with any smaller ordinal.